Are fitness trackers or smartwatches helpful for your heart?

 Should people with heart disease use these devices?

-“Studies have shown that these devices, under the proper supervision of a healthcare provider, can aid in the diagnosis of arrhythmias like atrial fibrillation (AFib) and help those patients monitor their heart,” said Dr. Holmes.
-Some of these devices are able to detect abnormal heart rhythms, or arrhythmias, by keeping track of heart rate variability or the irregularity of the pulse.
-They can automatically notify you of a potential abnormal heart rhythm.
+“Studies have shown that these devices, under the proper supervision of a health care provider, can aid in the diagnosis of arrhythmias like atrial fibrillation (AFib) and help those patients monitor their heart,” said Dr. Vaz.

-Certain fitness trackers or smart watches can provide a cost-effective alternative to help screen at-risk individuals for arrhythmias.
-In some patients, they allow for more timely intervention such as taking blood thinners to reduce the risk of a disabling stroke.
-They also have the potential benefit of helping patients understand their condition by connecting other symptoms they may be experiencing with arrhythmia.
-“These devices can help patients engage more fully in their own health, managing their arrhythmias,” said Dr. Holmes.
+They may also provide a cost-effective alternative to help screen for arrhythmias and may allow for more timely intervention, with the added potential benefit of helping patients understand their condition by connecting other symptoms they may be experiencing with arrhythmia.

-It is important to work with your healthcare provider to determine if a fitness tracker or smartwatch is a good option for you if you have heart disease or are at risk for heart disease.
-Make sure the device you select has the functions you need to track your heart properly.
+It is, therefore, very important to work with your health care provider to determine if a fitness tracker or smartwatch is a good option for you and ensure the device you select has the functions you need to track your heart properly.
+Correct interpretation of the readings or results from these devices is important to make sure the appropriate treatment is chosen.

 Find a cardiologist you trust